Department of Electrical and Computer Engineering, College of Engineering

 - Electrical and Computer Engineering Graduate Group

 - Biomedical Engineering Graduate Group

-- Chemical Engineering and Materials Science Graduate Group
+- Chemical Engineering Graduate Group

 - Mechanical and Aerospace Engineering Graduate Group

 - EEC/ECH/EMS/MAE 245 Micro- and Nano-technology in Life Sciences

 - National Institutes of Health NIBIB Trailblazer Award

 - BMES Cellular and Molecular Bioengineering Young Innovator Award

 - National Science Foundation CAREER Award